UOC/UOC-IOS-Libraries/README.md

 Step 2: Open the project file (loginCampusAuthNZ.xcodeproj) with Xcode.

-Step 3: Modify the Constants.h file with your secret and client.
+Step 3: Modify the Constants.h file with your secret and client and change the Urls.

 Step 4: Change the NextViewController with the first view of your program after login.

 (Optional) Step 5: Change the name of the project.

-(Optional) Step 6: Remove the logs from the library.
+(Optional) Step 6: Remove the NSLogs from the library.

 ## More Information